grandinquisitor/chip_tunes_badge/README.md

 The LED animation was designed to take as little space as possible and just reflects the duration of the current note in brightness.

+You may need LTO enabled when compiling to get everything to fit.

 ## Circuit design

 Normally you can drive a piezo off of one microcontroller pin.
 The results may vary however, and will probably not be loud enough to compete with any other noise in the room.